Ned Goldreyer

-Ned Charles Goldreyer is a television writer, producer, and comedian who lives in Los Angeles.
+Ned Charles Goldreyer is a television writer and producer who lives in Los Angeles.

 Career

 He began his career as a freelance writer for Politically Incorrect and went on to join the staffs of Late Night with Conan O'Brien, The Simpsons, Dilbert, Grounded for Life, Twins, Lewis Black's Root of All Evil, Jonas, and Totally Biased with W. Kamau Bell.